 Two kinds of libraries can be built by the build system: star libraries and conventional libraries.
-To build a star library, set the PL\SRCS variable to a space-separated list of your .pl files and the STAR MK variable to the name of the star library.
+To build a star library, set the PL\SRCS variable to a space-separated list of your .pl files and the STAR\MK variable to the name of the star library.
 For example, part of a make-defs that builds a star library with two models might be:

-'''

-STAR MK = myfilter

-PL_SRCS = filter1.pl filter2.pl
+STAR\MK = myfilter PL\SRCS = filter1.pl filter2.pl

-'''

 To build a conventional library, set the SRCS variable to a space-separated list of your .c, .cc, and .cxx files and the PTLIB variable to the name of the library.
-The STAR MK and PTLIB variables are mutually exclusive.
+The STAR\MK and PTLIB variables are mutually exclusive.

 You can set other make-defs variables in order to control compilation and linking.
 Append compilation flags to the variables CPPFLAGS, CFLAGS, and CXXFLAGS to affect preprocessing, C compilation, and C++ compilation.
-Since all stars are written in C++,
+Since all stars are written in C++, use the CXXFLAGS to control star flags.
+For example,